root-project/web/primer/index.md

 {% include figure_image sect=4 fig=3
 img="fitted2dFunction.png"
-caption="A dataset fitted with a bidimensional function visualised as a colored surface."
+caption="A dataset fitted with a two-dimensional function visualised as a colored surface."
 %}